 Please note the UAE Consulate in India does not issue visit/tourist visas on ordinary passports for Indian citizens travelling to the UAE.

 A UAE tourist visa for an Indian National holding an ordinary passport is arranged by a sponsor in UAE.
-It can also be obtained by booking a hotel in UAE or through the Emirates Airlines Office or the Air Arabia Office or through a travel Agent in India.
+It can also be obtained by booking a hotel in UAE, through the Emirates Airlines Office, the Air Arabia Office, or a travel Agent in India.

 Arranging your tourist visa through airlines

 The requirements and conditions set by an approved airline may vary slightly.
 One such requirement is naturally for you to be flying with them to your destination.
 Prices may also vary and are subject to change, so it’s best to check with your airline for the latest prices and requirements.
 The following are some of the approved airlines.